Adrian104/Dungeon-Generator/README.md

 CMake will detect if `Dungeon-Generator` is top level project.
 If so, it will automatically download **SDL2** with **SDL2_ttf** and compile all targets.
 Otherwise, only `dgen` target will be created.
-Compiled executables are located in `build/bin` directory.
+Compiled executables are located in the `build/bin` directory.

 # :framed_picture: Images
 ### The following image shows a visual representation of what `dgen` library can produce: